Housing, Town Planning, etc. Act 1909: Responses

 Politicians of all parties were sympathetic to the idea of town planning, but curtailing private interests with municipal power was seen as too radical to many and meant the legislation was weaker than planning campaigners had hoped.
 In September 1909, The Builder called the legislation "a strong Bill drawn up by a strong man who wants something done".

 Legacy

 The act has generally been seen both as a pioneering first step and as a disappointment to its drafters and to contemporary campaigners.
 On one hand, it is noted as an important basis for later legislation.
 At the same time, the act is criticised as being "virtually inoperative" until the Housing, Town Planning, &c.
 Act 1919 was passed.

 In 1974, the 65th anniversary of the legislation was marked with a special issue of Planning, the journal of the Royal Town Planning Institute.

+Subsequent developments

+The whole act, so far as unrepealed, was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.